ortus-docs/coldbox-docs/the-basics/layouts-and-views/views/rendering-collections.md

 # Rendering Collections

-You have a few arguments in the `renderView()` method that deal with collection rendering.
+You have a few arguments in the `view()` method that deal with collection rendering.
 Meaning you can pass any array or query and the Renderer will iterate over that collection and render out the view as many times as the records in the colleciton.

 * `collection` : A data collection that can be a query or an array of objects, structs or whatever
 * `collectionAs` : The name of the variable in the variables scope that will hold the collection pivot.